What do Chicago City Hall, Buckingham Palace, and the Waldorf-Astoria all have in common?

 Backyard Beekeeping is highly satisfying and rewarding, but it’s not without its challenges and it does need good planning.
 You’ll also need to stick to a schedule to keep your beehives in tip-top condition.

 This being the case, don’t skimp on the homework.
-Everybody’s setting is slightly different, so you need to research what will work best in your neighborhood.
+Everybody’s setting is slightly different, so you need to research what will work best in your neighbourhood.

-This will also help you to work out what equipment will best serve your needs.
+This will also help you to work out what beekeeping equipment will best serve your needs.

-For our complete beginner’s guide to all things beekeeping, check out our blog here.
+For our complete beginner’s guide to all things beekeeping, check out our selection of beekeeping articles & tutorials for beginners – Getting Started Beekeeping

 2. Scout Out Your Backyard